Motivational songs from musicals to inspire you

 One Day More

 The final song of Act One in Les Miserables, “One Day More” brings the cast together.
 An iconic show tune, Les Miserables follows Jean Valjean on an epic journey from being a convict, looking after Cosette and eventually fighting on the barricade during the French revolutionary years.
-With songs including “I Dreamed A Dream” and “On My Own”, bring home your tickets for Les Miserables and enjoy an unforgettable night in the West End.
+With songs including “I Dreamed A Dream” and “On My Own”, Les Miserables has always provided an unforgettable night in the West End.

 Any Dream Will Do